Purpose-Green/release/README.md

 - The entry point of the script is `./release`
 - The source code is `src/`, split by different script files storing isolated functions.
 - You can build the entire project and create a single executable script with `./build.sh`
+- Make sure to install dependencies with `make install` or `./install-dependencies.sh`
+  - This will install libraries such as bashdep, bashunit, create-pr, dev/dumper

 #### Tests

 The tests are inside `tests/`, using [bashunit](https://github.com/TypedDevs/bashunit/).

-Use `install-dependencies.sh` to install bashunit inside your `lib/` folder
+> Remember to install bashunit with `make install`.